THC-QA/sfia_project_2/README.md

 ## Installation and Setup Guide

 1. Make sure you have access to at least 2 webservers, preferrably 3.
 The servers should ideally be running Ubuntu server edition 18.04, as this project is intended for that setup.
 You will also need a MySQL server, for the data persistence layer.
+This project made use of GCP instances, if you wish to do the same, you can sign up for it [here](https://cloud.google.com/).
+Two n1-standard-1 compute instances were used for the nodes, and a n1-standard-2 used for Jenkins.
+In addition a SQL server was used, and, as backup, a bucket containing SQL files to repopulate the database in an emergency.
+Google's guide to creating and starting VM instances can be found [here](https://cloud.google.com/compute/docs/instances/create-start-instance).
 2. Using ssh-keygen (guide found [here](https://www.ssh.com/ssh/keygen/)), generate keys for using SSH to connect to the servers, and ensure they have copies of your public key in the list of allowed clients.
 3. On one of them, install Jenkins, following the guide found [here](https://www.techrepublic.com/article/how-to-install-jenkins-on-ubuntu-server-18-04/).
 You will need port 8080 exposed in order to access the Jenkins client.
 Configure this in your firewall rules.
 For the rest of the guide, the server with Jenkins on it will be referred to as the 'Jenkins server'.
 4. SSH to the Jenkins server, and run the command `sudo su jenkins` to run as the Jenkins user.
 Navigate to the root directory using `cd ~` and create the file .bashrc using the command `touch .bashrc`.
 This will be used later.